groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/verify/pdf.en.md

 platform_tag: "nodejs-java"

 ############################# Head ############################
-head_title: "Authenticate and Validate Signatures in PDF via JavaScript"
+head_title: "Verify signatures in PDF via JavaScript"
 head_description: "With GroupDocs.Signature for Node.js via Java, you can efficiently verify the authenticity of signatures within PDF documents.
 Seamlessly check signatures in PDFs, Word, Excel, Presentations, Images, ZIP files, and more."

 ############################# Header ############################
-title: "Signature Validation in PDF Files Using GroupDocs.Signature"
+title: "Verify signatures in PDF files"
 description: "Ensure the accuracy and validity of all supported e-signatures in a wide array of document formats, including PDF, Word, Excel, Presentations, Images, and ZIP, using GroupDocs.Signature for Node.js via Java."
 subtitle: "GroupDocs.Signature for Node.js via Java"